-It's time to write a research paper.
-You've thought about your topic, and gathered many sources.
+It is time to write a research paper.
+You thought about your topic, and gathered many sources.
 How do you present those sources in your paper?
-You'll learn about how to structure your sources, include your own analysis, and use sources to support an argument.
-This focuses on how to incorporate sources into a research assignment at the college or university level.
+You will learn how to structure your sources, include your own analysis, and refer to sources that build a foundation in of support your thesis.

 Throughout history, all well-known figures have drawn ideas from those that came before them to formulate their own ideas.
 Isaac Newton famously said, "If I have seen further, it is only by standing on the shoulders of giants."
-All sorts of famous figures have used ideas that came before them to create their own original ideas including activists and speakers, businessmen, artists.
+All sorts of famous figures have used ideas that came before them to create their own original ideas including activists, business leaders and artists.
 Building on sources makes your own ideas better.

 MAKE AN ARGUMENT

 You can think of writing a research paper as presenting an argument or a point of view.
-Every scholarly research paper contains a thesis, and the thesis is the central argument of your paper.
+Every scholarly research paper contains a thesis, which is the central argument of your paper.

 Example Thesis: "Though some argue that there is a lack of evidence suggesting a future decline in polar bear populations, studies have shown that climate change will cause a significant decrease in their numbers."

 All of the sources included in your paper must relate back to your thesis in some way.
-It's your job to use these sources to support your central thesis.
-It's often good to include sources that agree with your central thesis as well as those that don't agree with your central thesis.
-Examining and addressing multiple sides of the argument often makes your own argument stronger.
+It is your job to use these sources to support your central thesis.
+It is good to include sources that agree with your central thesis as well as discussing some sources that offer contrary viewpoints.
+Similar to good preparation for a debate, you should be researching & discussing opposing viewpoints.
+Examining and addressing multiple sides of the argument often makes your own argument stronger because it shows that you looked at the issue from different perspectives.

-Think about sources on a given topic as a conversation between people you haven't met.
+Think about sources on a given topic as a conversation between people you have not met.
 First you listen to the conversation for a while.
-As you listen, you develop an understanding of the people participating in the conversation.
-You think about how the characteristics that you've observed might impact the arguments that the other people are making.
+As you listen, you develop an understanding about the people participating in that conversation.
+You think about how the characteristics that you observed might impact the arguments that other people are making.
 Examples:

 “Human abuse of natural resources has caused drastic climate change.
 Polar bear populations will rapidly declining due to climate change.” –environmental activist, passionate, urgent

-“Data supports the theory that climate change will contribute to a decline polar bear populations.” –well-known environmental researcher, arguments based on studies, factual
+“Data supports the theory that climate change will contribute to a declining polar bear population.” –well-known environmental researcher, arguments based on studies, factual

 “Climate change is a naturally occurring phenomenon.
 Environmentalists are using polar bear population statistics as a scare-tactic.” –background in business, calm tone, minority opinion